-Here are a few Murals in Clarion Alley that caught my eye….
+Here are a few Clarion Alley Murals that caught my eye.

 Wandering around in Clarion Alley reminded me of Deep Ellum in Dallas.
 Although a little gritty, the neighborhood was pretty safe for us to walk around and find the different murals.
-Not confined to walls of a museum, these murals give us a glimpse into the fabric of the society and its issues.
-As always use commonsense and be aware of the surroundings when trying to find these murals – sometime the alleyways are deserted.
+Not confined to the walls of a museum, these murals give us a glimpse into the fabric of the society and its issues.
+As always use common sense and be aware of the surroundings when trying to find these murals – sometimes the alleyways are deserted.
 Park at the ends of the street and walk in to explore the art.
-You can also do a tour that is organized by Precita Eyes Muralisits for and in depth understanding of these murals and mosaics.
+You can also do a tour that is organized by Precita Eyes Muralists for an in-depth understanding of these murals and mosaics.

 This one made me pause – pause and think about the information-saturated world we live in.
 I didn’t see a title for this work so I’m calling this Are you tuned in or tuned out.
 We live in an era where everything is snapped, Instagram-ed, socially shared… it is said that we check our phones 700 times a day!
 I’m caught up in this cycle as well Instagram-ing, writing, posting on my site adding to the Information Overload… but the key is – regardless of the amount of time we spend tuned in to the various online activities and news cycles, do we take time to tune out and spend time with the people we love – fully engaged and present?
 Or are we constantly distracted by the device?!
 Do we take time to Tune into our-self and with the people around?